CalebL26/KDS/README.md

 Make the kitchen faster and more organized by:

-Removing paper tickets
+Removing white board orders

 Keeping all stations on the same page

 Saving Grade‑A Catering time and costs every day

-Staying synced automatically via the CSV auto‑import script Make the kitchen faster and more organized by:
+Staying synced automatically via the CSV auto‑import script Make the kitchen faster and more organized by

-Removing paper tickets

-Keeping all stations on the same page

-Automating order imports into the database

-Saving Grade‑A Catering time and costs every day.